 - Green onions

-*See the recipe card below this post for ingredient quantities and full written instructions on how to make Chicken Lettuce Wraps.
+*See the recipe card below this post for ingredient quantities and full written instructions on how to make this chicken lettuce wraps with noodles.

 How to Make Chicken Lettuce Wraps

-- Add sesame oil to a medium skillet on medium heat.
+STEP 1: Add sesame oil to a medium skillet on medium-high heat.
 Add the ground chicken and cook until it is no longer pink.

-- Fold in water chestnuts, green onion, and more sesame oil.
+STEP 4: Fold in water chestnuts, green onion, and more sesame oil.
 You can stop right here, and start enjoying your chicken lettuce wraps if you wish.
 Steps 5 and 6 are for preparing the mung bean noodles if you want to add noodles to your lettuce wraps.
-See instructions on how to cook mung bean noodles below.

-*See the recipe card below this post for full written instructions on how to make Chicken Lettuce Wraps.
+*See the recipe card below this post for full written instructions on how to make chicken lettuce wraps with noodles.

 How To Cook Mung Bean Noodles